publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXI/ptA/m__us_usc_t42_s1320b–8.md

 [Pub.
 L. 103–432, title I, § 155(a)(3)][/us/pl/103/432/s155/a/3], Oct.
 31, 1994, [108 Stat.
 4439][/us/stat/108/4439], provided that:

-> “The amendments made by paragraph (1) \[amending this section\] shall apply to hospitals and rural primary care hospitals participating in the programs under titles XVIII and XIX of the Social Security Act \[subchapters XVIII and XIX of this chapter\] beginning January 1, 1996.”
+> “The amendments made by paragraph (1) \[amending this section\] shall apply to hospitals and rural primary care hospitals participating in the programs under titles XVIII and XIX of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq., 1396 et seq.\] beginning January 1, 1996.”

  __Effective Date of 1988 Amendment__